Career Leader, Centre for Career Action – Winter 2020

 “Develop your own career while guiding your peers to develop theirs.”

-We are currently hiring senior undergraduate and graduate students for the Fall 2019 term to support our busy career centre through advising students one-on-one on topics such as résumés, cover letters and interview skills.
+Career Leaders support our busy career centre through advising students one-on-one on topics such as résumés, cover letters and interview skills.
 You will use a combination of training and personal experience to provide students with strategies, information, and resources to help them through their work search process.
 Through this role, you will also have opportunities to be involved in other events and activities organized by the Centre for Career Action.

 - Provide one-on-one drop-in support for students who seek help and advice on résumés, cover letters and interview skills